Torsional Regularization of Self-Energy and Bare Mass of Electron

 The relations (\ref{commute}) are analogous to those for the angular momentum.
 Consequently, the eigenvalues of ${\bf n}$ are given by $n=|{\bf n}|=\sqrt{j(j+1)}$ and $n_z=m$, where an integer $j\ge0$ is the orbital quantum number and an integer $m\in[-j,j]$ is the magnetic quantum number \cite{qm}.

 Torsional regularization \cite{toreg} replaces integration over the momentum in Feynman diagrams with summation over the momentum eigenvalues related to the eigenvalues of ${\bf n}$:

 where $f(n)$ is an arbitrary scalar function of $n$.
+This replacement follows from the commutation relations (\ref{commute}) \cite{toreg}.
 According to this prescription, such a function is multiplied by the absolute value of the commutator of two integration variables, $|[n_x,n_y]|=|n_z|$, and integration over continuous variables $n_x$, $n_y$, $n_z$ is replaced with summation over the eigenvalues of ${\bf n}$.
 For $j=0$, $m=0$ and thus $n_z=0$, which does not contribute to the sum in (\ref{pres}).\footnote{ The prescription proposed in \cite{toreg} is based on the correspondence between the classical and quantum partition functions:

 where $f(x)=e^{-x/kT}$.
 The quantum commutation relation between the integration variables $q$ and $p$ leads to a discrete spectrum of energy eigenstates.
 Therefore, integration over a continuous phase space in a classical partition function is replaced with summation over energy eigenstates in the corresponding quantum partition function. }